-I have published articles on international responses to crises in Libya, Syria and Darfur, in the European Journal of International Relations, Cooperation and Conflict, Global Responsibility to Protect, the Australian Journal of International Affairs, and Global Change, Peace & Conflict, as well as chapters in books on R2P, the United Nations and Genocide, and Civilian Protection.
+I have published articles on international responses to crises in Libya, Syria and Darfur, in the European Journal of International Relations, Cooperation and Conflict, Global Responsibility to Protect, the Australian Journal of International Affairs, the British Journal of Politics and International Relations, International Affairs, and Global Change, Peace & Conflict, as well as chapters in books on R2P, the United Nations and Genocide, and Civilian Protection.

 Professor Jason Ralph and I were awarded a prize for 'Best article in the European Journal of International Relations' in 2017 for our article 'The Purpose of United Nations Security Council Practice'.

 1) The role and reputation of the UK in the United Nations after Brexit

 This project is a collaboration between myself, Professor Jason Ralph (University of Leeds) and Dr Samuel Jarvis (Univeristy of Southampton) and is funded by the British Academy under the 'Tackling the UK's International Challenges' scheme.

 2) The practice of legitimacy in UN Security Council decision-making